hylo-lang/hylodoc/README.md

 swift-format lint -r --configuration .swift-format.json -p Sources Tests Package.swift
 ```

-If there are any problems, one can run this command to fix *most* errors:
+If there are any problems, you one can run this command to fix *most* errors in all files.
 ```
-swift-format --in-place -r --configuration .swift-format.json -p Sources Tests Package.swift
+./format-all.sh
 ```
+You can alternatively use the VSCode extension `vknabel.vscode-apple-swift-format` and the `Shift + Alt + F` shortcut for formatting the current file.
+Note that it takes some time until the library initializes itself in a devcontainer.

-However, there are some limitations to this command that will still fail the pipeline, which will require manual
+However, there are some limitations to these formatting tools that will still fail the pipeline, which will require manual modifications.
-modifications.

 #### Pre-commit git hook

-There's a pre-commit git hook that will run the format command on any staged `.swift` files.
-It is provided as
-`pre-commit` in the project root.
+There is a pre-commit git hook that will run the format command on any staged `.swift` files.
+It is provided as `pre-commit` in the project root.

-To use it you have to have Swift 5.9 installed and available in the PATH environment variable.
-Next, you will have to
-install the `swift-format` library locally and add it to `$PATH`.
-Navigate to a suitable location and run the following
+To use it, you need to have Swift 5.10 installed and available in the PATH environment variable.
+Next, install the `swift-format` library locally and add it to `$PATH`.
+Navigate to a suitable location and run the following command:
-command:

 ```
-git clone -b release/5.9 https://github.com/apple/swift-format.git && cd swift-format && swift build -c release && export PATH="$(pwd)/.build/release:$PATH" && swift-format --version
+git clone -b release/5.10 https://github.com/apple/swift-format.git && cd swift-format && swift build -c release && export PATH="$(pwd)/.build/release:$PATH" && swift-format --version
 ```

 This will clone and build the required `swift-format` version and add it to your PATH.
-If the installation has been
-successful, the terminal output should read `509.0.0`.
+If the installation has been successful, the terminal output should read `508.0.0`.

-Finally, the pre-commit script should be added to your `.git` folder.
-Copy `pre-commit` from the project root and paste
-it in `.git/hooks`.
+Finally, add the pre-commit script to your `.git` folder.
+Copy `pre-commit` from the project root and paste it in `.git/hooks`.